Skip to main content

 Pain Management Specialists

-The testimony of expert witnesses is often considered highly credible, as it comes from a place of specialized knowledge.
+For cases involving chronic pain, a pain management specialist can testify on the ongoing need for medication or treatment.
+Their expertise can validate your claims for continuous pain and suffering.
+The testimony of expert witnesses is often considered highly credible, as it comes from a place of in-depth knowledge.
 Their insights can be compelling evidence, adding weight to your claims for non-economic damages.
 Consult an experienced New York City personal injury attorney to identify and engage the right expert witnesses for your case.

 How Insurance Companies Approach Non-Economic Damages